How to Have Deeper Conversations: Mastering the 6 Levels of Conversational Depth

 When you feel connected to somebody, how do you know it?

 For most people, the answer is somewhere in their body.
-Most usually the heart (although I bet you’ve felt it in other fun places before).
+Usually the heart (although I bet you’ve felt it in other fun places before).

 That is why when we experience conflict or disconnect with someone, we say that we need to have a “heart to heart” conversation with them.
 No one ever said “let’s have a mind to mind”.
-Because well, we’re already having those all the time.
+Because well, we’re already having those all day.

 True emotional communication happens when we share what we are actually feeling and experiencing in this moment without creating stories about it